mmazzarolo/react-native-modal-datetime-picker/README.md

 See issue [#29](https://github.com/mmazzarolo/react-native-modal-datetime-picker/issues/29) and [#106](https://github.com/mmazzarolo/react-native-modal-datetime-picker/issues/106) for some solutions.

 ### How to set 24 hours in iOS ?
-Since `is24Hour` is only available on Android, you can do a small hack for it by setting the app's default timezone as `en_GB`.
+The `is24Hour` prop is only available on Android but you use a small hack for enabling it on iOS by setting the app's default timezone as `en_GB`.
 To do so, edit your `AppDelegate.m` file, and add `[[UIDatePicker appearance] setLocale:[[NSLocale alloc]initWithLocaleIdentifier:@"en_GB"]];` to `application didFinishLaunchingWithOptions`

 ## Notes